Victory Tilly

-Victory Tilly (born May 3, 1995) is a Swedish former racing trotter by Quick Pay out of Icora Tilly by Fakir du Vivier.
+Victory Tilly (5 March 1995 – 7 April 2024) was a Swedish racing trotter by Quick Pay out of Icora Tilly by Fakir du Vivier.

 His most prestigious victories include the Swedish Trotting Derby (Swedish: Svenskt Travderby), Elitloppet, Nat Ray Trot and Gran Premio della Lotteria.
 At the end of his career, the gelding had earned US$5,168,902 (€4,085,814).
 He was awarded the Swedish Horse of the Year Award in 2000 and 2002.

 Early years

-Victory Tilly was born on May 3, 1995, in Almunge, Uppsala municipality, Sweden.
+Victory Tilly was born on 5 March 1995, in Almunge, Uppsala municipality, Sweden.
 He spent his years as a colt at his breeder's, Stall Tilly.
 Glen Norman was in charge of the training of the stable's race horses and was Victory Tilly's trainer in the horse's early years.
 During this period, as a two-year-old, Victory Tilly was castrated because of testicle problems.
 As a gelding, he was ineligible to enter major French events like Prix d'Amérique, that are open only for stallions and mares.